Salllym/Covid-19-Visualization-Dashboard/README.md

 [states_lat_long](https://developers.google.com/public-data/docs/canonical/states_csv)

 ## Data Cleaning/Manipulation & Conversion
-The datasets didn't require much cleaning; however, Pandas was used for data manipulation and conversion.
+Pandas was used for data cleaning/manipulation and conversion.

 Certain columns were selected from the [covid_cases](Resources/covid_cases.csv) and [covid_vaccine](Resources/covid_vaccine.csv) files to be placed into 2 separate dataframes.
 Then those 2 dataframes were merged with the [states_lat_long](Resources/states_lat_long.csv) file on the "State/Territory" column and saved as csv files.